 Apply for a loan

-If you are a member of Waterford Credit Union, and have all your details to hand, just fill out the form below.
+If you wish to apply for a personal loan with Waterford Credit Union just fill out the form below.
 We will assess your request and get back to you with a decision as quickly as possible.
-If you don’t have all your details to hand (or are not yet a member), it’s better if you fill out the enquiry form.
+If you wish to apply for a business or secured loan or just don’t have all your details to hand, you can fill out the enquiry form.

 Everything you need to know about taking out a loan from Waterford Credit Union.
 Click on the questions below to reveal the answers.